dotnet/csharplang/proposals/semi-auto-properties.md

 Both of these principles only apply under the same conditions where `{ get; }` or `{ get; set; }` already declares an auto property ([§15.7.4](https://github.com/dotnet/csharpstandard/blob/standard-v7/standard/classes.md#1574-automatically-implemented-properties)).
 For example, abstract and interface properties are excluded.
 Indexers also remain unaffected.

+"Auto property" will continue to mean a property whose accessors have no bodies.
+None of the examples below will be considered auto properties.

 This means that properties may now mix and match auto accessors with full accessors.
 For example:

 ```cs